 amidst the Coronavirus pandemic

-We just wanted to let you know about a few changes we’ve made, which we hope you’ll find reassuring in these times, so here’s a little summary.
+We just wanted to let you know about what we’re doing to keep you safe, which we hope you’ll find reassuring, so here’s a little summary.

 At busy times, those without prior bookings may be asked to queue and as much as we’ll try our best to get everyone a table, it may not always be possible, in order to keep everyone safe.

-We want to reassure you that there’s regular cleaning going on in the pub; all our crew will be washing their hands every twenty minutes and sanitising ‘touch points’ every half an hour.
+We want to reassure you that there’s regular cleaning going on; all our crew will be washing their hands every twenty minutes and sanitising ‘touch points’.
 The tables and chairs will be cleaned after each customer.
 At every step, we’ll be following the highest of cleaning standards throughout the pub and in the kitchen.

 Service at table